wedesoft/www.wedesoft.de/_posts/2025-05-31-flight-model-physics-simulation.md

 $q = \cfrac{1}{2}\,\rho\,V^2$
 {% endlatex %}

-Air density (and temperature) as a function of height can be obtained from Hull's book "Fundamentals of airplane flight mechanics".
+Air density (and temperature) as a function of height can be obtained from [Hull's book "Fundamentals of airplane flight mechanics"][2].

 Drag consists of zero-lift drag and induced drag:
 {% latex %}